 ‘Nope.’

-‘A good looking woman such as yourself should be snatched up on the Eve of the New Millennium!’
+‘A good-looking woman such as yourself should be snatched up on the Eve of the New Millennium.’

-‘Thank you’, I replied in self mockery, ‘but there you are.
+‘Thank you,’ I replied in self-mockery, ‘but there you are.
 I should have gone to Paris with my friends instead of accepting a dodgy invitation.’

 ‘Yah, you should have.
 Paris is beautiful,’ he sympathized most amicably with me.